jtlapp/electron-affinity/README.md

 ## Introduction

 Electron Affinity a small TypeScript library that makes IPC as simple as possible in Electron.
+It was designed to eliminate many of the problems that can arise when using IPC.
 It has the following features:

 - IPC services are merely methods on a vanilla class, callable both locally and remotely.
-- Group IPC methods into different classes to organized them into named APIs.
+- Group IPC methods into different classes to organize them into named APIs.
 - Make an API remotely available by handing an instance of its class to the library function that exposes it.
 - Remotely bind an API by passing its name to the library function that binds it.
 - Change the TypeScript signature of an IPC method to instantly change the remotely available signature.